rki-mf1/2023-Workshop-Madagascar-IGS/README.md

 ## Schedule

-> All events are held at Le Louvre Hotel
+> All events are held at Le Louvre Hotel,
+> Jardin Antaninarenina, 4 Kiana Philibert Tsiranana.

 ### <a name="1"></a> Friday, 6 October, 2023
 | Time        | Linux introduction |